New R&D Partnership to Bring Award-Winning T6P Biostimulant to UK Market

 SugaROx expands team and facility as it looks to scale technology and field work

-SugaROx, 30 April 2023
+Bianca Forte, 30 April 2023

 The recruitment of a Plant Biologist and Synthetic Organic Chemist comes at a key time for SugaROx.
 Enabled by recent success with its Seed Round and two grant applications, the new appointments to the R&D Team will be based in Harpenden and Oxford for access to cutting-edge research facilities.